 The Ancestry Composition Report uses DNA you inherited from recent ancestors on both sides of your family and estimates the proportion of your DNA that comes from each of 45 worldwide populations, offering a detailed view of your ancestry.

 Ancestry Composition is even more powerful if you have a biological parent who is also in the 23andMe database and sharing with you.
 By comparing your parents' DNA to your own, Ancestry Composition can determine how your DNA was inherited, and display which portions of your ancestry came from which parent.

 Connecting with a parent may also increase the resolution of your assignments.
 That translates into better Ancestry Composition results, in the sense that you might see more assignment to the fine-resolution ancestries: for example, more Scandinavian and less Broadly Northern European.

-You can connect with other 23andMe users through the Share and Compare tool or in the DNA Relatives tool.
+You can connect with other 23andMe users through the Your Connections feature or in the DNA Relatives feature.

 After you have connected with a parent, your updated results will be available within a few (typically three to five) business days.
-You can confirm this update by checking the Change Log the Scientific Details section of the Ancestry Composition report.
+You can confirm this update by checking the Change Log in the Scientific Details section of the Ancestry Composition Report.
 This log will update and display when phasing was completed and which relatives you are phased against; one parent or both parents:

 |Summary: If Ancestry Composition only used your autosomal chromosomes to calculate Inheritance, both sexes would share 50% with each parent.
 The inclusion of the X chromosome creates an uneven split for males.|